Library & FAQs

 Frequently Asked Questions

 The project kicked off in early 2023, and a series of open houses were held in April and October 2023, and February and June 2024.
 Information gathered during these open houses were considered in preparing our permit applications to the South Dakota Public Utilities Commission (SD PUC) and the Minnesota Public Utilities Commission (MN PUC).
-Learn more about our upcoming events.
+Learn more about our past events by visiting the Events page.

-After all easements have been acquired, construction will occur.
-The new line is tentatively scheduled to be complete in either 2030 or 2031.
+After easements have been acquired, construction is expected to begin Spring 2028, with the new line tentatively scheduled to be complete by the end of 2030.

 The typical structure will be approximately 150-foot-high, single-pole, self-weathering steel with double- circuit capability, meaning it can support a second set of conductors.
 While this is the proposed design, the structure type may vary due to a variety of reasons.
 We'll continue to share more details as they become available.